merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/70_Data_Import.md

 Note, The script path is related to the document root in the sample, but can be replaced with the absolute path (to run via cron service for example), the file-path directory is always related to the document root.

-Omit ftp arguments to run import from local data feed:
+Omit the ftp arguments to run the import from the local data feed:

 	php shell/Innoexts/ProductBaseCurrency/Catalog/Product/Price/Tier/Import.php \
 	    --file-path /var/import/Innoexts/ProductBaseCurrency/ \
 	    --file-filename product-tier-price.csv

-Run the next command to get the arguments description
+Run the next command to get the argument's description

 	php shell/Innoexts/ProductBaseCurrency/Catalog/Product/Price/Tier/Import.php --help

-The input data feed var/import/Innoexts/ProductBaseCurrency/product-tier-price.csv should have the next format:
+The input data feed var/import/Innoexts/ProductBaseCurrency/product-tier-price.csv should have the following format:

 	sku,all_groups,customer_group,website,qty,price
 	"HTC Touch Diamond",,"General",,2,725